 Q: How is the leadership team recognized for completing the Master Board Program?

-A: The leadership team receives a Master Board Plaque that lists the names of the leadership team members who have completed at least 75% of the Master Board curriculum.
-Each team member also receives a Master Board Lapel Pin.
+A: The leadership team receives a Master Board Plaque that lists the names of the leadership team members who have completed a majority of the Master Board training.

 Q: Are all board members in the school district required to participate in the Master Board Program if a majority of the members commits to program participation?